koii-network/docs/concepts/what-are-tasks/designing-tasks/securing-task.md

 In a decentralized system, it's important not to "trust" any particular party.
 This not only ensures stability, but also increases transparency within the system by sharing the burden of truth broadly across the community.<br />

-While it would immediately appear that writing audits might take an expert designer or be altogether impossible in some applications, there are now NPM libraries for just about anything, including for example [Verifiable Randomness functions](https://github.com/idena-network/vrf-jshttps://github.com/idena-network/vrf-js).
-We will have more information coming regularly about standardized tasks and audit templates, but in the meantime, here are some possible ways to check your work.&#x20;
+While it would immediately appear that writing audits might take an expert designer or be altogether impossible in some applications, there are now NPM libraries for just about anything! <!-- including for example [Verifiable Randomness functions](https://github.com/idena-network/vrf-jshttps://github.com/idena-network/vrf-js).--> We will have more information coming regularly about standardized tasks and audit templates, but in the meantime, here are some possible ways to check your work.&#x20;

 ## **How do Audits Work?**